 Mern enlisted in the United States Army when he was 18 years old and served in the Vietnam War.
 While stationed in Seoul, South Korea, Mern began writing to a beautiful hairdresser from Magna, Utah named Gayle Sudbury.

 After Mern retired from the Army, he became a truck driver.
-Covering thousands of miles in over 25 years, he became an expert on planning out his routes, keeping logbooks up to date, strapping down the loads, and chaining tires.
+Covering hundreds of thousands of miles in over 25 years, he became an expert on planning out his routes, keeping logbooks up to date, strapping down the loads, and chaining tires.
 He spent most of his trucking career with Diehl Lumber/Highland Transportation where he formed a long-lasting friendship with the owner, Tip and his daughter, Sandy.
 He loved them dearly.

-Mern is survived by his wife, Gayle, his six children Michael Draper, Brett Draper, Rebecca (Shawn Williams) Draper, Christine (Ben) Jorgensen, Tina Draper, and Jennifer Draper.
+Mern is survived by his wife, Gayle, his six children Michael Draper, Brett Draper, Tina Draper, Rebecca (Shawn Williams) Draper, Christine (Ben) Jorgensen, and Jennifer Draper.
 15 grandchildren, 8 great-grandchildren, and many nieces and nephews.

 "Breaker Breaker 1-9, this is BackAgain, anyone got a copy?"